 - 3.7 One family took advantage of the potential of growing fruit on the heathland.
 AC Wilkin, born in 1835 and founder of Wilkin and Sons had already experimented in new agricultural methods, renting some acres from his father's farmland at Trewlands for minor fruit growing in a move that would see him establish one of the biggest jam-making companies in the world.
 The Britannia Fruit Preserving Company, as Wilkin and Sons was initially known, started business in 1885.
 The first jam was made in the kitchens of Trewlands. - 3.8 Tiptree had its own railway branch line in the early 1900s, the realisation of efforts for easier transportation of jam and produce to London.
 By 1911, there were 1,000 daily travellers on what was affectionately known as the Crab and Winkle line.
 However, falling passenger numbers and thefts of jam and produce from the freight carriages helped lead to its demise.
-1951 saw the official closure of the remnant of the Crab & Winkle line with the last train, bearing the legend there are no pubs in the centre of the village and reputedly covenants still exist prohibiting the sale of alcohol in certain parts of the village.
+1951 saw the official closure of the remnant of the Crab & Winkle line with the last train, bearing the legend the reason there are no pubs in the centre of the village.
+Reputedly covenants still exist prohibiting the sale of alcohol in certain parts of Tiptree, though no-one has actually produced one on paper!